Noncommutative Complete Intersections: Some fixed subrings of the Sklyanin Algebra

 \section{Some fixed subrings of the Sklyanin Algebra}

 Let $A=A(a,b,c)$ be the 3-dimensional Sklyanin algebra, i.e. the algebra generated by $x,y,z$ with relations

+for $a,b,c \in k$.
 By \cite{ATV} the algebra $A$ is noetherian and AS regular except when $a^3=b^3=c^3$ or when two of the three parameters $a,b,c$ are zero.
-We assume throughout that parameters $a,b,c$ are generic enough so that none of $a, b, c$ is zero and the cubes $a^3, b^3, c^3$ are not all equal, and we assume further that $A$ is not PI; with these assumptions $A$ is AS regular.
-Then by \cite[Example 10.1]{Sm}, its Koszul dual $A^{!}$ is generated by $X, Y, Z$ with relations:
+We assume throughout that parameters $a,b,c$ are generic enough so that none of $a, b, c$ is zero and the cubes $a^3, b^3, c^3$ are not all equal so that $A(a,b,c)$ is AS regular, and we further assume that $A$ is not PI.
+Then by \cite[Example 10.1]{Sm}, Koszul dual $A^{!}$ of $A$ is the three-dimensional algebra generated by $X, Y, Z$ with quadratic relations: